MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-9-Servicemembers-Group-Life-Insurance-Veterans-Group-Life-Insurance/section-9.22.md

 (v) Increase the amount of coverage under Veterans' Group Life Insurance (38 U.S.C.
 1977(a)(3)).

-(b) Applications or forms that satisfy the definition in paragraph (a)(1) of this section may be utilized to -
+(b) Applications or forms that satisfy the definition in paragraph (a)(1) of this section may be utilized to—

 (1) Apply for Veterans' Group Life Insurance; and